 2. Metabolic cardiomyopathy develops in the course of certain endocrine diseases (thyrotoxicosis, hypothyroidism, diabetes mellitus, acromegaly, pheochromocytoma, adrenal insufficiency, severe obesity) or vitamin deficiency (eg, B1 deficiency causing beriberi).
 Treatment of the underlying condition may reverse the cardiomyopathy.

 Women with peripartum cardiomyopathy have generally been excluded from clinical trials and evidence for treatment is generalized mainly from trials recruiting older patients with mixed cardiomyopathies and heart failure with reduced ejection fraction.
 Pregnant patients with heart failure should receive the same evidence-informed therapies as those with other causes bearing in mind the medications that are contraindicated during pregnancy and breastfeeding.
-During pregnancy angiotensin-converting enzyme inhibitors (ACEIs), angiotensin receptor blockers (ARBs), and angiotensin receptor neprilysin inhibitors (ARNIs) are contraindicated and may be substituted with hydralazine and nitrates for afterload reduction.
+Angiotensin-converting enzyme inhibitors (ACEIs), angiotensin receptor blockers (ARBs), and angiotensin receptor neprilysin inhibitors (ARNIs) are contraindicated in pregnancy and may be substituted with hydralazine and nitrates for afterload reduction.
 Beta-blockers, preferably beta1-selective (bisoprolol or metoprolol succinate), can be used if tolerated (avoid atenolol).
 Mineralocorticoid-receptor antagonists are contraindicated during pregnancy.
 Diuretics should be used only in case of pulmonary edema or congestion.

 6. Tachycardia-induced cardiomyopathy is found in <1% of patients with chronic supraventricular tachycardia (eg, atrial fibrillation or atrial flutter with a rapid ventricular rhythm of 130-200 beats/min) or ventricular tachycardia, mainly sustained.
-Achieving control of arrhythmia usually leads to the resolution of myocardial dysfunction within ≤3 months.
+Achieving control of arrhythmia usually leads to resolution of myocardial dysfunction within ≤3 months.

 FiguresTop